FlowFuse/flowfuse/docs/cloud/README.md

 ## File System

-The file system within a project is not persistent, FlowForge replaces the standard file nodes.
-These files are stored outside of the container and provide persistence.
+The file system within a project is not persistent so FlowForge replaces the standard file nodes.
+The files are stored outside of the container to provide persistence.

 Other 3rd party nodes _may_ attempt to access the filesystem with unpredictable results.